kim3er/motioneyewiki/Installation.md

     pip install --upgrade motioneye

+To upgrade to a specific version (say 0.27.1), use:

+    pip install --upgrade motioneye==0.27.1

 If you have manually downloaded and installed motionEye, the `pip` command above won't work and you'll need to repeat the manual installation procedure, preserving the configuration directory.